Philipp III, Count of Hanau-Münzenberg: Reformation

 During his reign — in fact, while the regency council was ruling on his behalf — the Reformation took hold in the County of Hanau-Münzenberg.
 Among his regency council, his uncle Balthasar was supporting the reformation, while Count Reinhard I of Solms-Lich-Hohensolms was opposed to it.
 Initially, the reformation was introduced gradually: when church staff retired, their successor would be a Lutheran.
-As early as 1523, the pastor Adolf Arborgast was includeded in the chapter of the St. Mary's church.
+As early as 1523, the pastor Adolf Arborgast was included in the chapter of the St. Mary's church.
 When he was appointed, he explained that he wanted to spend little effort on vespers and the daily mass, but would instead concentrate on his sermons and putting forward the Gospel.
 The real reformer of Hanau was his successor Philipp Neunheller MA; during his time in office, the new faith gained more and more ground.
 The Catholic faith was never officially banned.
 The number of Catholic priests steadily decreased, as they were not replaced when they retired.